ShivaSriram222/lab7-demucs/README.md

 ![separation](images/music_separation.png)
 Music-Separation-as-a-service (MSaaS)
 ## Overview
 In this lab, you're going to create a kubernetes cluster that provides a REST API for automatic music separation service and prepares the different tracks for retrieval.
-You can, if you wish, provide an alternate gRPC API following the genera outline of this lab.
+You can, if you wish, provide an alternate gRPC API following the general outline of this lab.

 You may [want to bookmark this kubernetes "cheat sheet"](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).